Overlanding in Senegal – Baobab Trees and Remote Villages

-The dusty tracks were a lot of fun with fast bends, mild bumps and very Africa-like scenery.
+The dusty tracks were a lot of fun with fast bends, mild bumps, and very Africa-like scenery.
 The baobab trees and remote villages made up of just a few huts reminded me of documentaries you see about Africa.
-Women were wearing colorful dresses and carrying literally everything on their head.
+Women were wearing colorful dresses and carrying literally everything on their heads.
 I don’t know how they managed to balance some of the stuff we saw them carrying.

 In these villages, kids wouldn’t even approach us first and looked very surprised to see us, but then after the first few workbooks and pencils that we handed out, 10-20 kids surrounded us asking for more.
 They all smiled and were very friendly in every village we visited.

 We only realized sometime late afternoon that we still had a long way to go until the dedicated bivouac.
 A familiar situation.
 As I mentioned earlier, this was going to be an easy day but we managed to make it very difficult toward the end.
 As it got darker, tracks became very hard to navigate and the dust made it nearly impossible to follow each other in our little convoy.
 We made very slow progress.
 Often tracks suddenly just disappeared with no way to carry on because of an impassable hedge or ditch.
 We had at least 50 miles to go when we decided to drive really close to each other, following only 2 feet behind the car in front and driving 25 miles an hour.
 I wish we had never agreed on that.
 The Porsche was leading the convoy as they had the satellite maps, the Disco was second and we were third.